 Email Filtering at Middlebury

 Middlebury uses advanced email filtering technology to help prevent spam, phishing attacks, viruses, and other unwanted content from finding its way to our inboxes.
 When messages arrive they are first checked using system-wide criteria and may be directed to the Quarantine area before any personal safe- or block-list settings are used.
+Messages identified as harmful (such as phishing, impersonation attacks, or malware) will not be delivered at all.

 Sometimes the email filters may flag a desired message as bulk email and subsequently route that email to Outlook's own Junk Mail folders.
 If this happens, community members can add the desired sender to their personal safelist, or if the message is part of a larger, legitimate email campaign, propose that the sender be included in Middlebury’s global safelist of trusted senders.